Educating residents, visitors, and stakeholders to better understand the programming and funding of Visit Beloit.

 - Continuing our Joint Effort in Tourism grant program which has provided more than $350,000 to area tourism-related organizations and events.

-- Completion of a resident survey to expand our level of engagement and knowledge of how the tourism industry can provide a positive impact on our region.
+- Coordination of a local quality of life survey to expand our level of engagement and knowledge of how the tourism industry can provide a positive impact on our region.

 - Conducting our bi-annual visitor profile and brand perception research to determine how the consumer base is changing and how our efforts our making a positive impact.